Visiting the Austrian Alps

 Final Stage and Destination

-Getting off the car you follow a trail that takes you to a flat open area which leads to different trails you can take.
+Getting off the car you follow a trail that takes you to a flat open area that leads to different trails you can take.

 The Top of Innsbruck | Hafelekar | The Austrian Alps